 Selfridges will continue to respond to the popularity of new and nostalgic music merchandise by providing exclusive products for the Music Matters event.
 The scheme will be commemorated by Selfridges’ favourite brands across a spectrum of every price point inspired by music’s best-loved legends, moments and experiences as well selected acts performing.
 This will also include merchandise from iconic artists such as Guns n’ Roses, the Beatles, Tupac and Eminem.

-Merchandise is available now online at Selfridges.com and in store
+Merchandise is available now online at Selfridges.com

 For more information visit selfridges.com/music-matters